Yurieski Torreblanca

 Yurieski Torreblanca Queralta (born March 14, 1989) is a Cuban freestyle wrestler who competes at 86 kilograms.
-A three-time Pan American Champion, Torreblanca won gold medals at the 2019 Pan American Games and the 2018 Central American and Caribbean Games.
+A four-time Pan American Champion, Torreblanca won gold medals at the 2019 Pan American Games and the 2018 Central American and Caribbean Games.

 Career

 At the 2017 Pan American Wrestling Championships in Lauro de Freitas, Brazil, he won the gold medal in the men's 86 kg event.

 In 2018, he won the silver medal in the men's 86 kg event at the Pan American Wrestling Championships in Lima, Peru.
 At the 2018 Central American and Caribbean Games held in Barranquilla, Colombia, he won the gold medal in the men's 86 kg event.
 In 2019, he won the gold medal in the men's 86 kg event at the Pan American Games held in Lima, Peru.

 He competed in the 86 kg event at the 2022 World Wrestling Championships held in Belgrade, Serbia.

+In 2024, he competed at the Pan American Wrestling Olympic Qualification Tournament held in Acapulco, Mexico hoping to qualify for the 2024 Summer Olympics in Paris, France.
+He was eliminated in his first match.